life-itself/tao/onboarding/README.md

 1. **Life Itself email**: Login in to your Life Itself email account and check it.
 You should have received an invitation to your personal email with details of how to sign in to your Life Itself email account and set your password.
 Sign in and check your account for any email you may have already received.
 2. **Key systems**: Setup your accounts on [the key systems we use](#key-systems). **Do this before the next step!**
-3. Add your details to our [Phonebook using this form][phonebook].
+4. **Phonebook**: Add your details to our [Phonebook using this form][phonebook].
 Note: you will need to be logged in to your Life Itself email.
-4. **Phonebook**: Notify the Onboarder that you have added accounts in team phonebook so that they can add you to relevant systems.
+Then, **notify the Onboarder that you have added accounts in team phonebook** so that they can add you to relevant systems.
 5. **Laptop setup**: Setup your [laptop as per these Datopian instructions][laptop].
 Some of these instructions may not seem obviously applicable to your role, but you are likely to find all of these programmes useful.
 6. **Background on working with us:** Read about [Working with Us][]